frkd-dev/wgctl/README.md

 ### Make VPN permanent

-Good practice is to manage your network interfaces with `ifupdown` toolset, especially when you need bring them up once system is (re)started.
-To do this create file `/etc/network/interfaces.d/wireguard` with following content:
+For Debian based distros the most preferred way is to manage your network interfaces with `ifupdown` toolset.
+To make vpn interface up across reboots create file `/etc/network/interfaces.d/wireguard` with following content:

 ```
 auto wg0